 A far more likely vision is overflowing sewage, people sick and filthy with diarrhea, and travel of no more than a couple miles from your home for scraps being handed out by the National Guard.
 If you’re well provisioned, you won’t be going out much, and if you evacuated ahead of the problem, your pack will help you while you travel and set up when you arrive at your destination.

 Your bag isn’t to keep you alive (that’s your job), it’s to sustain deliberate activity.
 It’s to facilitate your skill base and make those common tasks faster, safer, and easier.

-If you’re traveling by foot with nothing but what you keep in your pack, you’ve failed and there’s a word for what you are: A Refugee… Your bag isn’t to keep you alive, it’s to sustain deliberate activity.
+If you’re traveling by foot with nothing but what you keep in your pack, you’ve failed and there’s a word for what you are: A Refugee.

 Refugees don’t exactly have it good, and no matter what you pack, if you don’t have skill, mindset, and a plan, no bag will get you “bugged out”.

 Katrina taught us that a firearm seen was a firearm confiscated, and for all the Molons to be Labed, the truth is if you end up at a police blockade with your tired children and wife, you’re going to hand over your guns without a fight.